 the empty one.

-Homework (due at the start of next Tuesday's lab):
+Homework (due by the start of next Tuesday's lab):

-Create two different 1080i TV graphics for a fictitious show or advertisement.
+Create two different 1080i TV graphics for a fictitious show, event, cause, or product.
 The

-two graphics should have the same objective (message).
+two graphics should have different styles but have the exact same message or purpose.
 At least one

 of them should contain two images seamlessly merged together.
 For

 instance, you could make two different versions of a promo.

 You can use the same images in both if you'd like, or choose entirely

 different images altogether.
 Take different artistic approaches with them.
 One might be organic/natural looking.
 The other could be high-tech/futuristic.
 Please make your homework out of your own (original) material.
 So you can use any photos you've taken or frames from videos you've produced.